startupjs/startupjs/README.md

 performance (especially when installing modules) might be considerably slower compared to the native installation when working with the large amount of files.

 1. Initialize a new boilerplate project.
-Change `myapp` to your project name (use lower case).
+Change `myapp` at the end to your project name (use lower case).

     ```
     docker run --rm -it -v ${PWD}:/ws:delegated startupjs/dev init myapp